Yuting1007/Leetcode-Note/Top Interview Problems.md

 ###  [215.
 Kth Largest Element in an Array](https://leetcode.com/problems/kth-largest-element-in-an-array/)
 We may think about sort and find the kth largest element.
 When talking about the sort, instead of using the in-bulit function.
-**quick sort**
+**quick sort** + **bs**
-Find a pivot, parition
+Find a pivot, parition the rest into (smaller than pivot, larger than pivot) by swapping
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU5OTkwNzg4LDM0NjAwNjg5NCw5MDI5OT
+eyJoaXN0b3J5IjpbMTY0MjU1MzA3MSwzNDYwMDY4OTQsOTAyOT
-c5NDEsLTg2NjUxMjA5MSwyMTM1MzI1MTgzLDE2ODA1NTA5Mjks
+k3OTQxLC04NjY1MTIwOTEsMjEzNTMyNTE4MywxNjgwNTUwOTI5
-LTE3ODAxOTg2NTMsMTU5MzA5MDIwMSwyMDcxMTc3MDY4LC0xMD
+LC0xNzgwMTk4NjUzLDE1OTMwOTAyMDEsMjA3MTE3NzA2OCwtMT
-M2MTUwMTM3LC03NzI1NDQ2MTYsLTM2NjYyODIzOCwxNTY1MTk4
+AzNjE1MDEzNywtNzcyNTQ0NjE2LC0zNjY2MjgyMzgsMTU2NTE5
-NTk3LDE0NDY2NTM3MDYsLTExMDMwNDc1NSwtMTIyODIxOTg1Ni
+ODU5NywxNDQ2NjUzNzA2LC0xMTAzMDQ3NTUsLTEyMjgyMTk4NT
-w0MzEzNDE2MDcsLTE2OTE5ODM2Myw4NjgxMjYyNzEsNDgwNDU3
+YsNDMxMzQxNjA3LC0xNjkxOTgzNjMsODY4MTI2MjcxLDQ4MDQ1
-OTY0XX0=
+Nzk2NF19
 -->